Tabas: Early history

 The history of Tabas dates back to pre-Islamic times.
 It was an important outpost of the Sassanid empire.

 Due to its strategic location at the edge of the Great Salt Desert, and at the confluence of many roads, the geographer al-Baladhuri called the city "the Gate of Khurasan".
 In the early Islamic period it was known as Tabas al-Tamr (lit.
 'Tabas of the Dates') due to a large forest of date palms that grew there, and later as Tabas Gilaki after a famous governor of the city, Abu'l-Hasan ibn Muhammad Gilaki, who in the mid-11th century had pacified the region.
 Along with the town of Tabas-e Masina further east, it gave its name to the local district, Tabasayn.
 In the 10th–11th centuries, the town is described as well fortified, with several villages around.
 Medieval and geographers note that it was amply supplied with water due to underground wells; the town even featured hot baths, and extensive lemon and orange plantations.
-In the late 11th century, it became part of the Nizari Ismaili state, and was besieged by the Seljuk Turks under Ahmad Sanjar in 1102.
+In the late 11th century, it became part of the Nizari Ismaili state, and was besieged by the Seljuk Turks under Ahmad Sanjar in 1102 during the Nizari-Seljuk conflicts.

 Tabas was spared when the Mongols attacked Iran.
-It had a local government incorporating not only Tabas but also Ferdows and Gonabad.
+It had a local government incorporating not only Tabas but also Tun (Ferdows) and Gonabad.
 After the death of Nader Shah in 1747, it as under the control of the Zangu'i Arabs as an independent state which included nearby Tun.
 For a time they even kidnapped Nader Mirza Afshar and placed the Kurds of Khabushan in control of Mashhad.